Rammechh/Python-/README.md

 ## [Django](https://www.djangoproject.com/)
   + Django is a high-level Python Web framework
   + Used for Web development, Utilities, Automation, Machine Learning, data Analysis
-  + Can use any db's, Post grades (Powerful Relational Database) used in this project.
+  + Can use any db's(SQL, MongoDB, etc.,), Post grades (Powerful Relational Database) used in this project.